itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 ## Handling Displays

-I'd tried an external device for toggling displays, but due to my monitors high refresh rate and Windows freaking out when displays were disconnected I found it not suitable.
+I'd tried an external device for switching between displays, but due to my monitors high refresh rate and Windows freaking out when displays were disconnected I found it not suitable.
 Luckily, I discovered that it's possible to control displays with software.

 There's a not well-known protocol called [Display Data Channel (DDU)](https://en.wikipedia.org/wiki/Display_Data_Channel).
 DDU is essentially a bus that allows for digital communication between a computer display and video card.